Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Resilience and Mixed Criticality Concept

 Further, to measure the resilience of a system, the work \cite{Najarian2019} proposes general resiliency metrics.
 In this work, such metrics are tailored to the physical layer of wireless communication systems to make them applicable in this context.
 Especially, the considerations capture the resilience aspects of \emph{anticipation}, \emph{absorption}, \emph{adaption}, and \emph{recovery}.
 Here, \emph{anticipation} is happening before an adverse event (prefailure), which corresponds to $1)$ \emph{defending}.
 Note that \emph{anticipation} is also not covered in the considered postfailure-related resilience metric.
 It is assumed to be done a priori by the network operator using established techniques, i.e., we assume the system to be in an optimized state initially until a failure occurs.
 For more details to prefailure aspects, we refer to works on reliability, e.g., \cite{sota14} and references therein.
 Next, we characterize the remaining resilience aspects: \begin{itemize} \item \emph{Absorption}: Measure of the ability to maintain functionality facing errors, i.e., how well a system absorbs a hazard's impact and restrains the severity, corresponding to $1)$ \emph{defending}. \item \emph{Adaption}: Measure of the loss of functionality after performance degradation until recovery, i.e., how well the system utilizes existing resources to mitigate the failure consequences, corresponding to $3)$ \emph{remediation}. \item \emph{Recovery}: Measure of the ability to recover to a stable state after experiencing degraded functionality, i.e., how fast the system can return to normal (or stable) operation, corresponding to $4)$ \emph{recovery}. \end{itemize} Note that this work assumes ideal $2)$ detection, i.e., perfect and immediate knowledge of failure conditions.

-A major complication in physical layer communication resource management comes from wireless channels, which are unreliable due to fading, blockage, electromagnetic radiation, etc. Such behavior can be tackled by introducing diversity techniques, i.e., time/frequency/spatial-diversity, sub-carrier coding, and multiple antennas, respectively \cite{sota13}.
+A major complication in physical layer communication resource management comes from wireless channels, which are unreliable due to fading, blockage, the nature of electromagnetic radiation, etc. Such behavior can be tackled by introducing diversity techniques, i.e., time/frequency/spatial-diversity, sub-carrier coding, and multiple antennas, respectively \cite{sota13}.
 While such techniques generally aim at providing reliability/robustness of the wireless communication, we note that resilience includes more aspects which need to be considered from an overall network perspective.
-Mostly, resilience was implemented as redundancy by retransmission.
+Mostly, resilience is implemented as a redundancy mechanism by retransmitting the data.
 While retransmission is the only feasible solution to recover from an outage, i.e., packet loss, resiliency mechanisms based solely on retransmission are not able to account for long-term outages due to blockage, hardware impairments, or transmitter outages.
 Transmit devices could face an infinite loop of retransmission on such link failures which deteriorates any spectral and energy efficiency.
 Many network-layer works consider the resiliency by re-routing traffic, thereby avoiding the failed links.
 To depart from these works, we consider the resiliency capabilities of lower layers for the resource management in wireless communication systems.